DataLab-Platform/DataLab/doc/installation.rst

 Windows installer:
 ^^^^^^^^^^^^^^^^^^

-CobraDataLab is available as a stand-alone application for Windows, which does not require any Python distribution to be installed.
+DataLab is available as a stand-alone application for Windows, which does not require any Python distribution to be installed.
 Just run the installer and you're good to go!